by Anastasia Valti-Spanopoulou

 All trips to Greece, regardless of their ultimate destination, start with the same question: ‘where to stay in Athens’.
 Thankfully for travelers everywhere, Greece’s investment in tourism has led to thousands of hotels in the capital opening their doors to visitors from all walks of life.
 For you who want to coat your walk through life with sugar and spice and everything nice, you’ll be happy to know that in Athens you will find some of the most luxurious and prestigious hotels in Greece.
 First off, out of all the 5 star hotels in the country, the most notorious one has got to be the Grande Bretagne, situated right on Syntagma Square.
 Apart from the breathtaking suites, the awesome pool, spa, rooftop restaurant with a view to the Acropolis, and all other kinds of luxuries offered here, politicians, big-shot journalists, and all people important will often choose the Grande Bretagne Athens for its incredibly elegant meeting rooms.
 Right next to this historic - and absolutely breathtaking - building, you will find another ‘big player’ of the Greek hotel world, King George Athens.
 Apart from their 5 stars and incomparable location close to some of the most important landmarks in Greece (e.g., the Parliament, the National Garden, and the Acropolis Museum), what King George and Grande Bretagne have in common is their impeccable service, high-end restaurants, and a rooftop with an outlandish view to the Acropolis.
 Grecotel Pallas Athena may not be looking towards the most important historic monument of the country, but to make up for it, it gives you plenty to look at on its inside.
 This glamorous hotel, located on the central Kotzia square, will make your jaw drop with all the fantastic art decorating its every inch.
 Among other unique experiences, it also gives you the chance to book one of its Graffiti Rooms, that are thematically painted by talented artists and much loved by children.
 So if apart from a lux hotel, you’re also looking for things to do with kids, perhaps booking at Pallas Athens will solve all your problems.
 If, on the other hand, what you’re really after is a little bit of a seaside scenery to complement your suite, you should know that the area of Vouliagmeni is home to some of the most widely acclaimed luxury hotels in Greece, that joke not about comfort and pleasure.
-More specifically, Grand Resort Lagonissi, Divani Apollon Palace & Thalasso, and Astir Palace are probably the most impressive Athens hotels by the riviera, as their top-notch facilities include anything you can imagine - from gourmet restaurants, to private beaches, spas, kids areas, tennis courts, meeting rooms, pools… and the list goes on!
+More specifically, Grand Resort Lagonissi, Divani Apollon Palace & Thalasso, and Astir Palace (update 2017: currently closed down for renovation) are probably the most impressive Athens hotels by the riviera, as their top-notch facilities include anything you can imagine - from gourmet restaurants, to private beaches, spas, kids areas, tennis courts, meeting rooms, pools… and the list goes on!
 Among the many highlights we could mention about these places, keep in mind that Divani Palace is the only location providing thalassotherapy in Greece, and that Lagonissi Resort can also offer rooms with a private pool (how about that VIP pool party?).

 Treat Yourself to Some of That Fine Dining